sdslabs/sdslabs.github.com/_posts/2019/2019-09-20-linux-party-experience.md

 EFI tables- In layman's terms, it is a partition(like the C: or D: drive on your windows) which stores 'bootloaders' of various OSs present on your system
 'Bootloaders' are programs that are responsible for starting up an operating system.
-On a Windows laptop, you would be having the Windows Bootloader installed by default on an EFI partition, you can check this by opening Disk Management from the Start menu.
+On a Windows laptop, you probably have the Windows Bootloader installed by default on an EFI partition.
+You can verify this by opening Disk Management from the Start menu.
 Remember this bit of information, it will be useful later.

 You may be used to the Windows partition scheme in there are different drives like C:, D:, etc., but Linux uses a different partition scheme.